University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic03/03-version-control.md

   be in your repository, or maybe you accidentally forgot to include a file in a commit that *should* have been included in that commit.
 This will guide you through getting into the state that you want to be in.
-* If you're OK with some profane language in English, Katie Sylor-Miller's [Oh Sh\*t, git!?!] is also an excellent source of solutions to "Please help me!" moments that you will *definitely* encounter when you're using `git`.
+* Katie Sylor-Miller's [Oh Sh\*t, git!?!] is also an excellent source of solutions to "Please help me!" moments that you will *definitely* encounter when you're using `git`.

 [git - the simple guide]: https://rogerdudler.github.io/git-guide/
 [On undoing, fixing, or removing commits in git]: https://sethrobertson.github.io/GitFixUm/fixup.html